-- 4.2 The MCA is the legal and Accountable Body for devolved powers and funding and the LEP.
-The MCA is responsible for all decisions and expenditure. - 4.3 The MCA holds all funding, enters into contractual arrangements and processes payments.
-The MCA also provides programme management to account for the funding and ensures that the impact of investment is assessed. - 4.4 The MCA is accountable for: - Ensuring that its decisions and activities conform with legal requirements regarding equalities, environmental and European legislation (such as State Aid), and that records are maintained so that this is evidenced: - Retaining overall responsibility for the appropriate use of public funds by the MCA, LEP and Thematic Boards; - Managing funds allocated to the SCR Mayor until such time as the Mayor has Executive Functions following the making of a Mayoral Powers Order by Government; - Ensuring that the approved Assurance Framework is being adhered to; - Ensuring that all contracts entered discharge their duties; and - Maintaining and publishing annual accounts (including Local Growth Fund and other funding sources received from Government), in accordance with the relevant regulations, each year in draft form by 31 May and finalised in July. - In accordance with section 101 of the Local Government Act 1972, the MCA can delegate funding decisions to Chief Officers within the Sheffield City Region.
-The SCR Scheme of Delegation specifies the delegations for funding and decision-making that are available to the Head of Paid Service (the SCR Chief Executive), the Section 73 Officer (SCR Group Finance Director), the SCR Monitoring Officer and the Chief Executives of the constituent and non-constituent local authorities.
+- 4.2 The MCA is the legal and Accountable Body for the LEP and is responsible for all decisions and expenditure. - 4.3 The MCA holds all funding, enters into contractual arrangements and processes payments.
+The MCA also provides programme management to account for the funding and ensures that the impact of investment is assessed. - 4.4 The MCA is accountable for: - Ensuring that its decisions and activities conform with legal requirements regarding equalities, environmental and European legislation (such as State Aid), and that records are maintained so that this is evidenced; - Retaining overall responsibility for the appropriate use of public funds by the MCA, LEP and Thematic Boards; - Managing funds allocated to the SCR Mayor until such time as the Mayor has Executive Functions following the making of a Mayoral Powers Order by Government; - Ensuring that the approved Assurance Framework is being adhered to; - Ensuring that all contracts entered discharge their duties; and - Maintaining and publishing annual accounts (including Local Growth Fund and other funding sources received from Government), in accordance with the relevant regulations, each year in draft form by 31 May and finalised in July.